w-A-L-L-e/IntelHexParser/README.md

 Basically we want to load in ihex files and change the bytes per line on the fly to combine different formats etc. https://en.wikipedia.org/wiki/Intel_HEX

+By no means coded cleanly.
+Just some quick hacks during lunchtime in order to combine some hex files...